DanGiannone1/rfp_accelerator/documentation/upload.md

 2. The file is passed to the backend upload API route
 3. The upload API route calls the `process_rfp` function from `upload.py`
 4. `process_rfp` consists of numerous steps:
-   a.
-Upload the RFP to blob storage
+   - Upload the RFP to blob storage
-   b.
-Read the RFP from blob storage with Azure Document Intelligence to convert the document to text
+   - Read the RFP from blob storage with Azure Document Intelligence to convert the document to text
-   c.
-Kick off the intelligent chunking process as a background thread
+   - Kick off the intelligent chunking process as a background thread
-   d.
-Pass the RFP text to the LLM to generate and stream back the overview which is displayed to the user
+   - Pass the RFP text to the LLM to generate and stream back the overview which is displayed to the user
-   e.
-Store the overview on Cosmos DB
+   - Store the overview on Cosmos DB

 > **Note:** The chunking process is described in detail below.